 Previewed 25 April 1996, Opened 30 April 1996, Closed 18 May 1996 at the Aldwych Theatre in London

-Jack Hofsiss' production of James Goldman's new play Tolstoy in London starring F Murray Abraham in the title role.
+Jack Hofsiss' production of James Goldman's new play Tolstoy in London starring F Murray Abraham

-A roller-coaster portrayal of the passionate and tormented marriage of Leo and Sonya Tolstoy - a complicated novelist, an infuriated wife and a curdled marriage - set during the last weeks of Leo Tolstoy's life from 23 September 7 November 1910.
+A roller-coaster portrayal of the passionate and tormented marriage of Leo and Sonya Tolstoy - a complicated novelist, an infuriated wife and a curdled marriage - set during the last weeks of Leo Tolstoy's life from 23 September through to 7 November 1910.

 "The American dramatist, James Goldman, specialises in cutting marital feuds down to size.
 In The Lion in Winter, he turned the quarrel between Henry II and Eleanor of Aquitaine into bitchy Broadway comedy.
 Now, in the dismal Tolstoy he takes the lacerating feud between the great novelist and his wife, Sonya, and makes it seem like an episode from a Russian soap...
 I suspect Goldman's aim is to do justice to Sonya, who devoted herself to Tolstoy during his great periods of activity.
 But there is no mention of the fact that she hated sex and used it only as a means of gaining power...
 Jack Hofsiss' production, with its unexpected glimpses of characters moving about in the wings, is barely competent.
 F Murray Abraham, so good in the Amadeus movie, is given little chance to show Tolstoy's contradictions...
 And although Gemma Jones deploys her formidable technique to convey Sonya's mixture of dementia and devotion, she does not have the lines to work with.
 Mr Goldman once wrote the book to Sondheim's Follies, a work that says infinitely more about bad marriages than anything in this piffling bio-play."
 The Guardian